-When a person is deceased in Korea, the inheritance comes to fruition immediately.
-The Korean inheritance law provides who shall become the inheritor and beneficiary of the property of a deceased person, i.e. estate.
-This, however, does not always mean the inheritor shall be given all the property of the decedent.
-There are separate rules and restrictions of the distribution of the estate in Korea.
+Under the Korean inheritance law, the inheritance comes to fruition immediately when a person is deceased.
+The Korean inheritance law, the part V of Civil Act, provides who shall become the inheritor and beneficiary of the property of a deceased person, i.e. estate.
+This, however, does not always mean the inheritor shall take every property from the estate.
+There are separate rules and restrictions on the distribution of the estate in South Korea.

 - Direct descendants (children or grandchildren)

 - Relative within the 4th degree of collateral consanguinity

 If there are multiple persons standing in the same rank, the closest in the degree of relationship shall have the priority.
 There could be multiple persons in the same rank and the same degree of relationship.
 In such a case, they become co-inheritors and co-beneficiaries.
 The shares of the co-beneficiaries are all equal.

 The spouse has a unique position here.
 If there are no relatives in the first and second rank, the spouse shall become the sole inheritor.
 If there is any inheritor(s) in the first or second rank, the spouse shall become the co-inheritor with that inheritor(s).

 As to the share, the Korean law provides more protection to the spouse.
 According to the Korean intestate succession rule, the spouse shall have 50% more share than those of other co-inheritors.